jmcd73/tgn-wms/webroot/docs/help/ONHAND_VIEW.md

 If product has been marked as on HOLD, WAIT or other status this will appear along with any inventory status note added to the pallet

 ## Export View
-There is a download button to allow the current view to be exported to spreadsheet as CSV format
+There is a download link located on the top right of the table to allow the current view to be exported to spreadsheet as CSV format

 ## Filter by
 From the search form on the left select the filter criteria